mateusVedoy/go-concurrence-treat/README.md

 # Golang Concurrence Treat

-These repo intent to teach how to properly treat minimaly a application concurrence
+This repo intent to teach how to properly treat minimaly a application concurrence

 ## The proposal